uoy-research/rdkit-sqlite/README.md

 ### Docker

-A Docker image has been provided to simplify integrating the library into larger projects.
+A Docker image has been provided containing the library statically linked against its dependencies, to simplify integrating the library into larger projects.
+An additional image is provided as an example of its usage.

 - `docker/Dockerfile` builds a minimal image containing just the library.
 It cannot be run.
 - `docker/demo/Dockerfile` builds the library and starts an interactive SQLite demo session with it loaded.

-The library is available as a pre-built Docker image on the GitHub Container Registry (soon) to speed up building and simplify integrating into larger projects.
-If you prefer, you can also build the Docker image yourself:
+Both images are provided as packages on the GitHub Container Registry (`ghcr.io/uoy-research/rdkit-sqlite:main` and `ghcr.io/uoy-research/rdkit-sqlite-demo:main`).
+If you prefer, you can also build them yourself.

-Run the following command:
+Run the following command to build the library image:

 `$ docker build -t 'rdkitsqlite' docker/`